Toronto Varsity Blues men's soccer: 1966: Blues keep rolling

 The following season saw the return of the same Blues roster with the exception of Terrelonge and Captain Dom Dente, who both graduated.
-Les Clarke joined the team from McGill, while Jim Kalman, Bert Halsall, and Frank Cappuccitti joined on as rookies.
+Les Clarke joined the team from McGill, while Jim Kalman, Bert Halsall, and Frank Cappuccitti joined as rookies.
 The Varsity Blues went undefeated in the 1966 West Division, only drawing 3–3 at home against Guelph on the Back Campus Field.
-They finished the regular season in first place, and defeated McGill University at home and away to capture the Blackwood Trophy for the third year in a row.
-At one practice Coach Glass told the Varsity newspaper, "that a team of Blues' calibre could achieve their record without a coach" while the Varsity Blues players knowingly smiled at one another as they ultimately knew Glass' role in their triumphs.
+They finished the regular season in first place and defeated McGill University at home and away to capture the Blackwood Trophy for the third year in a row.
+At one practice, Coach Glass told the Varsity newspaper "that a team of Blues' calibre could achieve their record without a coach".
+At the same time, the Varsity Blues players knowingly smiled at one another as they ultimately knew Glass' role in their triumphs.

 1967: Four in a row

 The University of Waterloo and Université Laval joined the West and East divisions, respectively.
 This increased the size of the league to five teams in the West and four in the East.
 As for Glass, his entire team had returned for another year.
-In addition, Jim Lefkos had rejoined the Varsity Blues after missing the previous two seasons, as well as rookies Ron Muir, John Gero and Jim Laverty.
-Glass said, during try-outs, said that "many good players are going to be cut this year...[as an] indication of how strong we are".
-In preseason exhibition, the Varsity Blues defeated a team of ex-Toronto City players 8-3— a team which included Bobby Nicol and Alan Harvey.
-Blues goalkeeper, Edwin Stach compared this Blues team to his former University of Western Ontario squad: "there is no comparison [ to his old team Western ].
+In addition, Jim Lefkos had rejoined the Varsity Blues after missing the previous two seasons, as well as rookies Ron Muir, John Gero, and Jim Laverty.
+Glass said, during try-outs, that "many good players are going to be cut this year...[as an] indication of how strong we are".
+In a preseason exhibition, the Varsity Blues defeated a team of ex-Toronto City players 8–3 – a team which included Bobby Nicol and Alan Harvey.
+Blues goalkeeper Edwin Stach compared this Blues team to his former University of Western Ontario squad: "there is no comparison [ to his old team Western ].
 At Western, we practiced only two nights per week while [in Toronto] we are out almost every day.
 Also, I'm sure if the coach at Western had the players that Blues cut this season, he would be mighty happy."
-Glass described his team as "at least top 20 in Ontario" and many of the more experience Varsity Blues players felt the team would finish at least mid-table in the Ontario National League — the semi-pro league.
+Glass described his team as "at least top 20 in Ontario" and many of the more experienced Varsity Blues players felt the team would finish at least mid-table in the Ontario National League – the semi-pro league.

-The Varsity Blues won the East division with an 8-0-0 record including a home and an away win against McGill University.
+The Varsity Blues won the East division with an 8–0–0 record, including a home and an away win against McGill University.
 Lefkos and Soppelsa were the team's leading scorers for the year.
-On a cold and rainy Saturday afternoon at Varsity Stadium in front of "100 stoich fans", the Varsity Blues defeated the Queens' Golden Gaels — the undefeated team from the West division — 4–0 to retain the Blackwood Trophy for the fourth year in a row.
-Senior players Alan Cragg, Austris Liepa and Garth Rothwell all graduated at the end of the year.
+On a cold and rainy Saturday afternoon at Varsity Stadium in front of "100 stoich fans", the Varsity Blues defeated the Queens' Golden Gaels – the undefeated team from the West division – 4–0 to retain the Blackwood Trophy for the fourth year in a row.
+Senior players Alan Cragg, Austris Liepa, and Garth Rothwell all graduated at the end of the year.